addario-org/currencycloud-java-client/README.md

 [![Build Status](https://travis-ci.org/EAddario/java-master.svg?branch=master)](https://travis-ci.org/github/EAddario/java-master)
 [![Maven Central](https://img.shields.io/maven-central/v/com.currencycloud.currencycloud-java/currencycloud-java.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.currencycloud.currencycloud-java%22%20AND%20a:%22currencycloud-java%22)
 # Currencycloud API v2 Java client
-## Version: 3.6.1
+## Version: 3.6.1-ea (FORK)
-This is the official Java SDK for the Currencycloud API.
+This is a **fork** from the official Java SDK for the Currencycloud API.
+This fork includes usability enhancements.

 Additional documentation for each API endpoint can be found at [developer.currencycloud.com][docs].

 If you have any queries please contact our development team at development@currencycloud.com Please quote your login Id in any correspondence as this allows us to locate your account and give you the support you need.